Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies

-Several quantities of interest can be obtained from our model, based on the properties of the spatial Poisson process.
-For example, one may calculate the probability of observing at least one focus in a set of voxels, e.g.\ a region of interest (ROI) or the entire brain.
-In Figure \ref{fig:lgcproi} we show the posterior distribution of $\mathbb{P}\left(N_\mathbf{X}\left(B\right)\geq 1\right)$, the probability of observing at least one focus in B, for several ROIs $B$.
+Our results are qualitatively similar to results obtained by \citet{Rottschy2012} who used the ALE method.
+However, our model-based approach allows us to derive several quantities of interest along with credible intervals, that cannot be obtained by any of the kernel-based methods.
+For example, one may calculate the probability of observing at least one focus in a set of voxels, e.g.\ an ROI or the entire brain.
+Table \ref{tab:roi} summarises the posterior distribution of $\mathbb{P}(N_\mathbf{X}(B)\geq 1)$, the probability of observing at least one focus in $B$, for several ROIs $B$.
+A full brain analysis can be found in Appendix \ref{app:fullbrain}.
 The division of the brain in ROIs is done according to the Harvard-Oxford atlas \citep{Desikan2006}.
-A full brain analysis can be found in Section \ref{sec:lgcproifull} of the Appendix.
-Note that this type of inference cannot be easily obtained from kernel-based methods such as MKDA \citep{Wager2007} or ALE \citep{Eickhoff2012} and therefore is a relative merit of our Bayesian point process model.

-Comparison of the two types can be made as described in Section \ref{subsec:simII}.
-The mean standardised posterior difference of the two intercepts is shown in Figure \ref{fig:lgcpztest}.
-Generally, we see that the two types have entirely distinct localisations and the main differences are observed where the main effects appear that is, the amygdala and regions of the cortex including front cortex, dorsolateral prefrontal cortex and parietal cortex.